OutSystems/docs-validation/README.md

 1. Review the automatically generated changelog, editing it if necessary.

+1. Zip contents of `styles-vale/OutSystems` into `OutSystems.zip`.
+Attach `OutSystems.zip` as binary file to release.

 1. Publish the release to make it public.